outrera/RPSGame/README.md

 |Rock-Paper-Scissors Game|
 --------------------------
 What needs to be worked on:

 Backend:
 1. Setting up launcher
 2. Make a main class to have:
-  1. Implement runnable
+2a.
+Implement runnable
-  2. Game loop
+2b.
+Make a game loop timer

 Frontend:
 1. Setting up GUI program
 2. Add buttons?